Desi daru

 Desi daru (देसी दारू), also known as country liquor or Indian-made Indian liquor (IMIL), is a local category of liquor produced on the Indian subcontinent, as opposed to Indian-made foreign liquor.
 Due to cheap prices, country liquor is the most popular alcoholic beverage among the impoverished people.
 It is fermented and distilled from molasses, a by-product of sugarcane.
 Desi liquor is a broad term and it can include both legally and illegally made local alcohol.
 The term desi daru usually refers to legal alcohol while other types of country liquor (arrack and palm toddy) may be categorised as moonshine alcohol.

 Etymology

-The term desi, from Hindi language term desh (country or region), which is generally an endonym for the compatriot or local is often applied to food or drink that is considered traditional or native.
-Dārū (Hindi दारू and Urdu دارو) is a Persian-derived term used for any alcoholic beverage in India. Śarāb (Hindi शराब and Urdu شراب) is another Persian-derived equivalent and is used in some areas with less frequency.
+The term desi, a Hindustani term derived from Sanskrit desh (country or region), which is generally an endonym for the compatriot or local is often applied to food or drink that is considered traditional or native.
+Dārū (Hindi दारू and Urdu دارو) is a Persian-derived term mostly used for any alcoholic beverage in India. Śarāb (Hindi शराब and Urdu شراب) is another Arabic-derived equivalent and is used in some areas with somewhat less frequency.